Nov 30, 2022

 Mrs. Job wants him to give up and die.
 His so-called ‘comforters’ want him to acknowledge his sins and beg God for forgiveness.
 But Job has other ideas.
 He won’t give up, and he won’t plead guilty to crimes he did not commit.
 He’s a superhero, remember?

 Job’s idea of God is very different from his friends’.
 Job’s God is not uncaring or cruel; he is just and merciful.
 Even more importantly, Job’s God is not above the law.
-In fact, God wrote the law and, even more than that, he is the law!
-How could God ignore the laws that he himself put in place?

 Using an ancient Middle Eastern legal formula, Job summons God, and much to everyone’s surprise (except Job’s) God complies with Job’s summons; he appears.